nu-jliu/deep_reinforce_learning_navigation/README.md

 - nuturtle_description - Display the turtlebot in the rviz
 - turtlelib - The library used for geometry calculations
 - nusim - Simulate the turtlebot on rviz
+- nuturtle_control - Controls the motion of the turtlebot.